G1gaByte3/MLproject/README.md

 # Multinomial Linear Regression Model to predict football outcomes
 ## Purpose of Project

-**The main goal of this project is to present usability and build Machine Learning Model based on Multinomial Logistic Regression for predicting the results of football matches (the English Premier League was used as an example for the analysis).
-Script presents the process of data exploring and cleansing, model building and evaluation and practical use to predict the outcomes of future football matches.
+**The main goal of this project is to present usability and build Machine Learning Model based on Multinomial Logistic Regression using Random Forest model and Randomized search CV for predicting the results of football matches (the English Premier League was used as an example for the analysis).
+The script presents the process of data exploring and cleansing, model building and evaluation and practical use to predict the outcomes of future football matches.
 Source data includes statistics since the 2011/2012 season to the mid-2021/2022 season.**

 🔸 Source CSV files come from the site https://www.football-data.co.uk/